harvard-lil/website-static/app/_posts/2014-01-31-link-roundup-january-31-2014.md

 {% include roundup-item.html
   link="https://medium.com/the-magazine/ff97b5f36be8"
   title="Game of Clones"
-  text="How the Internet Archive’s Wayback Machine is fixing link rot" by="Matt Phillips"
+  text="How the Internet Archive's Wayback Machine is fixing link rot" by="Matt Phillips"
 %}